JoshPattman/agent/cmd/jchat/README.md

-# craigchat - Chat to your AI with an interactive TUI.
+# JChat - Chat to your AI with an interactive TUI.

 A TUI for interacting with AI agents configured via JSON files.
 - Attach MCP tools (text-tools only)